txlam97/Gologin_Profile_Manager/README.markdown

    - **Number of Profiles**: Specify how many profiles to create (1–9999).
    - **Proxy Settings**:
      - Select a free proxy region (US, UK, or NONE) from the dropdown.
      - Or enter a custom proxy in the format `IP:Port:User:Pass`.
+(RECOMMENDED)
    - **Headless Mode**: Check/uncheck "Run in Headless Mode" (default: checked).
 Checked means profiles run in headless mode; unchecked means visible mode.
    - **Timeout**: Enter timeout duration in seconds (default: 2) in the "Timeout" textbox.
 This sets the delay between starting and stopping profiles during creation.